Aka: Smack, gear, H, skag, junk, brown, horse, china white

 - Effects of heroin last for two to three hours.

-- The initial rush is followed by a pleasant, dreamlike state of peacefulness and contentment; pain is reduced, as are aggressive tendencies and sexual drive (horniness).
+- The initial rush is followed by a dreamlike state of peacefulness and contentment; pain is reduced, as are aggressive tendencies and sexual drive (horniness).

 - Heroin is a very addictive drug: experimenting with heroin means risking becoming addicted.